 One of the most valuable skills a driver can have is accurate self-evaluation.

 Overestimating your ability is a classic mistake.
-We all know the dangers of complacent, overconfident driving: it means a lack of attention and concentration, and it's a regular cause of crashes.
+We all know the dangers of complacent, overconfident driving – it can mean a lack of attention and concentration, and it's a regular cause of crashes.

-Take the ego out of driving by taking a good, honest look at your driving ability.
+Take the ego out of driving.
+Assess yourself by taking a good, honest look at your driving ability.
 If you realise it's not that great, don't beat yourself up about it – just keep practising and improve it, for the sake of staying alive, in one piece, and not hurting anybody else.

-If you discover that you are a decent driver, look after that ability and leave self-congratulations behind.
-Over-confidence takes the edge off your alertness and wastes your hard work.
+There are many more driving abilities you can assess and the more the better.
+If you discover that you are a decent driver, look after that ability and leave self-congratulation behind.
+Overconfidence takes the edge off your alertness and wastes your hard work.

-Most people will want to get their P’s as soon as possible, but is the freedom to drive really more important than your safety and the safety of others?
-Use your parent/supervisor's experience – you can gain a lot from what they've learnt over the years.
+Most people will want to get their Ps as soon as possible, but is the freedom to drive really more important than your safety and the safety of others?
+Use your parent/supervisor's experience – you can gain a lot from what they've learned over the years.

-Staying longer on L’s is the simplest and most reliable tactic for safe solo driving.
-Give yourself time to work on weak spots and difficulties until you have overcome them.
+Staying on Ls for longer is the simplest and most reliable tactic for safer solo driving.
+Give yourself time to work on weak spots and difficulties until you've overcome them.

-For example, watch what state of mind you are in when you are driving really well and try to recreate it on other days.
-Or notice what happens when you drive in a bad mood.
+For example, watch what state of mind you're in when you're driving really well and try to recreate it on other days.
+Or notice what happens when you drive while you're in a bad mood.
 Time spent observing your own mind, in relation to your actions, is extremely productive time.
 The better you get at it, the better your solo driving will be.